 Jillian (Schlegel) Kowalcyk [BME 2011] is head band director at Owosso High School.

 Danielle (Fowler) Reese [BME 2011] was appointed band director at L'Anse Creuse Middle School in 2022.
 She was previously Middle School Band and Choir Director at Roseville Community Schools.

-Melissa (Lane) Harris [BME 2010] is a band and orchestra teacher at Truman Middle School in Albuquerque, New Mexico.
+Melissa (Lane) Harris [BME 2010] was a band and orchestra teacher at Truman Middle School in Albuquerque, New Mexico.
 She has now returned to Michigan.

 Tracey Letten [BME 2010] teaches music for the Racine Unified School District.

 Michelle Schuenemann Nuffer [BM, BME 2010] is a music teacher at Manton High School and was formerly band director at St. Anne Catholic Grade School.